smart94423/pabutools/docs/_sources/usage.rst

 Complete Guide
 ==============

-This is a more complete guide on how to use Pabutools.
-For a more basic tutorial, check the :ref:`quickstart` page.
+This guide offers a comprehensive explanation on using Pabutools.
+For a simpler tutorial, refer to the :ref:`quickstart` page.

 Instances
 ---------

-For reference, see the module :py:mod:`~pabutools.election.instance`.
+Please refer to the module :py:mod:`~pabutools.election.instance` for more information.

-A participatory budgeting instance describes all the elements that define the elections.
-It includes the projects that are being voted on, together with the budget limit.
+A participatory budgeting instance encapsulates all the elements defining the elections.
+It includes the projects up for voting, along with the budget limit.

-The main class here is :py:class:`~pabutools.election.instance.Instance`.
+The central class is :py:class:`~pabutools.election.instance.Instance`.
-This class inherits from the Python class `set` and behaves as a set of projects, with additional information.
-Projects are instantiations of the class :py:class:`~pabutools.election.instance.Project`, which stores a project's name and cost (and potential additional information).
-Let's see an example.
+This class inherits from the Python `set` class, behaving as a set of projects, augmented with additional information.
+Projects are instances of the class :py:class:`~pabutools.election.instance.Project`, which stores a project's name, cost, and any potential additional information.
+Here's an example:

 .. code-block:: python

     from pabutools.election import Instance, Project

-    instance = Instance()   # There are many optional parameters p1 = Project("p1", 1)   # The constructor takes the name and cost of the project instance.add(p1)   # Use the set methods to add/delete projects to an instance p2 = Project("p2", 1)
+    instance = Instance()   # It accepts several optional parameters p1 = Project("p1", 1)   # The constructor requires the name and cost of the project instance.add(p1)   ## Set methods are used to add/remove projects from an instance p2 = Project("p2", 1)
     instance.add(p2)
     p3 = Project("p3", 3)
     instance.add(p3)

-Importantly, any Python comparison between two projects (equality, etc...) is done based on the name of the projects.
-Since an instance is a set, adding a project `Project("p", 1)` and another project `Project("p", 3)` will lead to an instance with a single project.
+Notably, any Python comparison between two projects (equality, etc.) is based on the name of the projects.
+Since an instance is a set, adding a project `Project("p", 1)` and another project `Project("p", 3)` will result in an instance with a single project.

 An instance also stores additional information such as the budget limit of the election and additional metadata.